kevin-l1/javascript-prep-0423-code-solutions/prep-javascript-objects/prep-javascript-objects/prep-javascript-objects-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What data types can object properties hold?
+  Any Javascript data type

 - Describe the syntax (structure) of object-literals in JavaScript.
+  Start by declaring the object with const (if the value will not be changed) and then use an equal operator (=) followed by a curly bracket ({).
+Within the bracket, insert the object properties which are typed as something like firstName: "John" and then follow it with a comma if more properties are added.
+End the structure with an opposite curly bracket (}).

 ## Notes